-Discussions
+Discussion

-The 50% ticks infestation recorded in this study is slightly higher than report of Kamami et al. (2010) of prevalence rate of 25% in the entire North central, Nigeria.
+The 50% tick infestation recorded in this study is slightly higher than report of Kamami et al. (2010) of prevalence rate of 25% in the entire North central, Nigeria.
 The lack of variation in tick infestation in relation to cattle breed possibly suggests that ticks infesting cattle at the study site are not breed specific.
 This also suggests that none of the breeds was completely resistant to tick infestations as all the breeds are infested at varying levels.
 On the contrary, studies by Eyo et al, (2014), Musal et al. (2014) and Qadeer et al. (2017) shows a variation of tick infestation in relation to cattle breeds in Eastern Nigeria, Maiduguri, Bornu State and Adamawa State respectively.
 The high prevalence of Amblyomma in this study agrees Malann et al. (2016) who reported that Amblyomma species (54.34%) was most recorded in their study.
 In contrary, James-Rugu and Jidayi (2004); Lorusso et al. (2013); Kemal and Tesfaye (2017) reported variation in abundance of tick species infesting animals and that Rhipicephalus (Boophilus) decoloratus (21.7%), (41.4%) and (84.64%) was the most abundant tick in their respective study areas.
 The lack of statistical variation in tick infestation in relation to cattle breeds possibly suggests that ticks infesting cattle at the study site are not breed specific.
 This also suggests that none of these breeds was completely resistant to tick infestations as all the breeds were infested at varying levels.
-On the contrary, studies by Eyo et al. (2914), Musa et al. (2014), Turaki et al. (2016) and Qadeer et al. (2015) showed a variation of tick infestation in relation to cattle breeds in Eastern Nigeria Maiduguri, Borno State and Adamawa Sate respectively.
+On the contrary, studies by Eyo et al. (2014), Musa et al. (2014), Turaki et al. (2016) and Qadeer et al. (2015) showed a variation of tick infestation in relation to cattle breeds in Eastern Nigeria Maiduguri, Borno State and Adamawa Sate respectively.

 Haemoparasite exerts negatively on the health, reproduction, and performance of affected animals and this can be of major constraints to livestock productivity.
-The relatively higher percentage of anaplasma spp in this study can be attributed to the abundance of vector responsible for their transmission as both are tick born parasite.
+The relatively higher percentage of Anaplasma spp in this study can be attributed to the abundance of vector responsible for their transmission as both are tick-borne parasites.
 The fact that Anaplasma can be transmitted by several means (biologically by ticks and mechanically by biting flies) could have been the cause of its high prevalence in this study (Abdullah et al., 2019).
-Similarly studies by Paul et al. (2016) in Maiduguri and Enogiomwan et al. (2019) in calabar recorded prevalence of 9.9% and 5.8% of Anaplama in cattle.
-All the breeds examined im this study were infected with Haemoparasite.
+Similarly, studies by Paul et al. (2016) in Maiduguri and Enogiomwan et al. (2019) in Calabar recorded prevalence of 9.9% and 5.8% of Anaplasma in cattle.
+All the breeds examined in this study were infected with haemoparasites.
 This confirms the reports by Adua and Idahor (2017) indicating that there was possibility of no breed related resistance among the animal species studied.
-The high prevalence of haemoparasitic infestation recorded is possibly due to the period of peak rainfall by which this study was carried out coincide with the abundance of tick and the area under which the study was conducted.
-Binbol and Markus (2010) showed that the southern part of Nasarawa State experience high rainfall (1200-2000mm) and relative humidity of 95% during the rainy season than the northern part of the state.
-Atsuwe et al (2021) reported a higher prevalence of 97.22% during the rainy season.
+The high prevalence of haemoparasitic infestation recorded is possibly due to the period of peak rainfall by which this study was carried out coinciding with the abundance of ticks and the area under which the study was conducted.
+Binbol and Markus (2010) showed that the southern part of Nasarawa State experience high rainfall (1200-2000mm) and relative humidity of 95% during the rainy season than the northern part of the State.
+Atsuwe et al. (2021) reported a higher prevalence of 97.22% during the rainy season.
 This is as Ologunorisa and Tersoo (2006) report an average annual rainfall of 1290mm in Makurdi.
-Furthermore, a 10- year retrospective studies conducted in Iraq by Abdullah et al 2019 reported a high prevalence during the month of August and July.
+Furthermore, a 10- year retrospective studies conducted in Iraq by Abdullah et al. (2019) reported a high prevalence during the month of August and July.
 The similarity in the reason of the high prevalence recorded

 Conclusion